Instagram can be a powerful sales and marketing tool for your business if you’re ready to use Instagram for business.

 Best Practices

-Before you go to create your first IGTV video to sell a product on Instagram, there are a couple of points we want to mention.
+Before you go to create your first long video to sell a product on Instagram, there are a couple of points we want to mention.
 Don’t just be a talking head.
 Unless you’re going to be making a very, very short video, don’t just have you talking to the camera.
-Add a little bit of voice-over and B-roll to make it interesting for your viewers.
-When’s the last time you watched 10 minutes of someone just talking to the camera?
-Probably not recently, and your viewers likely don’t want to, either.

 Now Go Make Those Sales!

 So there you have it: six creative ways to sell on Instagram.
 Which one are you going to try first?
-As with any digital marketing strategy, these tactics can all be used at the same time, but it can be a good idea to implement them one-by-one so as to not be overwhelmed and ensure that you’re creating great content.
+As with any digital marketing strategy, these tactics can all be used at the same time, but it can be a good idea to implement them one by one so as to not be overwhelmed and ensure that you’re creating great content.
 Happy selling!